-ECO 438 Environmental Economics Three Credit Hours This course focuses on the use of economics in understanding pollution, congestion, conservation, and other environmental problems.
+This course focuses on the use of economics in understanding pollution, congestion, conservation, and other environmental problems.
 Relevant economic models such as pricing schemes, damage functions, and benefit-cost analysis are studied.
 Pollution taxes, regulations, marketable permits, and subsidies considered in designing alternative in the incentive system are also studied, as well as non-market decision making as an alternative in the area of public policy.
+Prerequisites: ECO 232 or permission of instructor

-English (ENG)
+English Language and Literature (ENG)